 I had used innovation tools without even knowing.

 Conference over, I went home and raved about my epiphany.
-Next day, I returned to the office and a few hundred emails and work/life went on crazy busy as usual.
-End of story.
+The next day, I returned to the office, and work/life went on crazy busy as usual—end of the story.

 Or not quite.
 I did say two things happened.

-All three were approved before Allan started to throw the mindset question at me again.
-“Think of a time when you did something that was innovative….”.
-Except this time I could stop him there.
-I had just given him three new ideas – and surely that was innovative!
+All three were approved, then Allan threw the mindset question at me again.
+“Think of a time when you did something innovative….”.
+Except this time, I could stop him there.
+I had just given him three new ideas – and surely that was enough!

 And that’s when it really hit me.
 I am innovative.
 I always have been innovative.
 I’ve done heaps of innovative things, especially around process.

-Quite simply, Innovation Mindset gave me license to innovate.
+Quite simply, understanding Innovation Mindset gave me license to innovate.

 It helped me realise that I am innovative and gave me the confidence to consider what I do and how I do it.
-Thinking differently is good – from a better process that will save time and reduce paperwork, to a better way to dust the skirtings, even challenging conventional thinking around coaching my daughter’s netball team.
+Thinking differently is good – from a better process to challenging conventional thinking.

-They’re all ideas stemming from my innovation mindset and the strengths, actions and behaviours that I’ve learnt to identify and now have the confidence to use.
+They’re all ideas stemming from my innovation mindset and the strengths, actions and behaviours that I’ve learnt to identify and now confidently use.